 The nearest airport is located in the district of Sant’Egidio, and is officially called Aeroporto Internazionale dell’Umbria-Perugia San Francesco d’Assisi.
 There is a regular bus service to and from this airport.
 The code of this airport is PEG.

 The city has a large number of small train stations.
 The most important ones are the central station Fontivegge and Sant’Anna.
 (Note that Sant’Anna is closed at the moment).
-Sant’Anna (closed at the moment) is located in the middle of the centre and provides connections to nearby small towns.
+Sant’Anna is located in the centre and provides connections to nearby small towns.
 Fontivegge is located outside the city and one has to take a bus or the socalled Minimetro to the center.
 The direct, but not very frequent, trains from Rome stop here.
 Flixbus has a connection from Roma Tiburtina to Piazzale Umbria Jazz in Perugia.
 From Pontivegge there are train connections to Assisi, Lake Trasimeno and Florence.

 The main tourist attractions are the Rocca Paolina, the San Lorenzo Cathedral, the main street Corso Vannucci, the Palazzo dei Priori and the Fontana Maggiore.
 In addition to these buildings and streets, there are many other attractions in and around the city centre.